MichalZalecki/react-boilerplate-lite/README.md

-# React The Boring Part
+# React Boilerlate Lite

-Setup for React apps.
+Minimal boilerplate for React apps.
 It's not going to force you to use any specific toolset/framework.
-Be free and make **your** choice. *React The Boring Part* is just a setup which allows you to develop and deploy app without pain.
-It's not a bare minimum, although I've tried to keep things simple.
+*React Boilerlate Lite* is just a setup which allows you to develop and deploy without pain.

 Working with Heroku/Dokku out of the box.